 Intangible assets that are deemed to have an indefinite life and acquired goodwill are not amortized, but rather are tested for impairment on an annual basis or more often if events or circumstances indicate that a potential impairment exists.
-The Covey trade name intangible asset (Note 5) has been deemed to have an indefinite life.
-This intangible asset is tested for impairment using the present value of estimated royalties on trade name related revenues, which consist primarily of training seminars and work sessions, international licensee sales, and related products.
-Based on this valuation methodology, we believe the fair value of the Covey trade name substantially exceeds its carrying value and no impairment charges were recorded against the Covey trade name during the fiscal years ended August 31, 2011, 2010, or 2009.
+The Covey trade name intangible asset (Note 4) has been deemed to have an indefinite life.
+This intangible asset is tested for impairment using qualitative factors or the present value of estimated royalties on trade name related revenues, which consist primarily of training seminars and work sessions, international licensee sales, and related products.
+Based on the fiscal 2012 evaluation of the Covey trade name, we believe the fair value of the Covey trade name substantially exceeds its carrying value and no impairment charges were recorded against the Covey trade name during the fiscal year ended August 31, 2012.

-Our reported goodwill resulted from the fiscal 2009 acquisition of CoveyLink Worldwide, LLC (Note 14) and the payment of the first two of five annual potential contingent earnout payments.
-Based on our evaluation, we believe the fair value of the reporting unit, which was defined as our consolidated operations, substantially exceeded its carrying value and no impairment charges to the CoveyLink Worldwide, LLC acquisition goodwill were recorded during the fiscal years ended August 31, 2011, 2010, or 2009.
+Our reported goodwill resulted from the fiscal 2009 acquisition of CoveyLink Worldwide, LLC and the payment of the first two of five annual potential contingent earnout payments.
+Based on our fiscal 2012 evaluation, we believe the fair value of the reporting unit, which was defined as our consolidated operations, substantially exceeded its carrying value and no impairment charges to goodwill were recorded during the fiscal year ended August 31, 2012.

-Capitalized Curriculum Development Costs and Impairment of Assets
+Capitalized Curriculum Development Costs